OS-Sketch/www.os-sketch.com/decks/os-slides/cpu-scheduling/slides.md

 <v-clicks>

+- Using Lozi et al. in EuroSys 2016 to review CFS implementation in Linux:

   - The Linux CFS is an implementation of a **weighted fair queue** (WFQ) scheduler
   - **Goal**: CFS divides CPU cycles among processes according to their weight
   - Like other schedulers, CFS **time-slices** the CPU among the existing processes
   - CFS defines a **fixed time interval** during which each process must run once
+  - Interval is divided among all processes according to weights (i.e., niceness)
+  - A process with a lower niceness has higher weights and vice versa
+  - When running a process accumulates <tt>vruntime</tt> (i.e., runtime divided by weight)
+  - Once <tt>vruntime</tt> exceeds its time-slice, CFS will preempt it for another process
+  - CFS can also preempt a process if another one arrives with less <tt>vruntime</tt>
+  - CFS implements a queue of processes using the red-black tree data structure

+- Scheduling processes with CFS is "easy" on single-CPU, single-core systems

+- CFS is "hard" to implement correctly on multiple-CPU, multiple-core systems

 </v-clicks>